Sigismund Báthory: Abdications and returns

 The failure of his marriage and the defeats of the Holy League diminished Sigismund's self-confidence.
-He sent his envoys to Rudolph II and again offered to abdicate in September 1597.
+He sent his envoys to Rudolf II and again offered to abdicate in September 1597.
 An agreement regarding his abdication was signed on 23 December 1597.
-Rudolph II granted Sigismund the Silesian duchies of Racibórz and Opole and a yearly subsidy of 50,000 thalers.
+Rudolf II granted Sigismund the Silesian duchies of Racibórz and Opole and a yearly subsidy of 50,000 thalers.
 The agreement was kept secret for months.

 The Diet of Transylvania acknowledged Sigismund's abdication on 23 March 1598.
 Maria Christierna took charge of the government until the arrival of Maximilian of Habsburg, whom Rudolph II had appointed to administer Transylvania.
 Sigismund went to Silesia, but he did not like his new duchies.
 Bocskai, who had been dismissed after Sigismund's abdication, urged him to return.

 Sigismund came to Kolozsvár on 21 August.
 On the following day, Bocskai convoked the Diet to his military camp at Szászsebes (now Sebeș in Romania), and the delegates proclaimed Sigismund prince.
-Most Transylvanians accepted the decision, but György Király, the deputy captain of Várad, remained loyal to Rudolph II.
+Most Transylvanians accepted the decision, but György Király, the deputy captain of Várad, remained loyal to Rudolf II.
 In September an Ottoman army invaded the principality, capturing the fortresses along the Maros.
 Sigismund sent his envoys to the commander of the army, Mehmed, convincing him to attack Várad instead of breaking into Transylvania proper.

 All of Sigismund's attempts to make peace with the sultan failed.
-He sent his envoys to Prague to negotiate with Rudolph II, while his confessor, Carillo, started negotiations with Jan Zamoyski in Poland.
+He sent his envoys to Prague to negotiate with Rudolf II, while his confessor, Carillo, started negotiations with Jan Zamoyski in Poland.
 At Sigismund's invitation, his cousin, Andrew Báthory, returned from Poland.
 Sigismund abdicated at the Diet in Medgyes (now Mediaș in Romania) on 21 March 1599.
 Eight days later, the Diet proclaimed Andrew Báthory prince, hoping that Andrew could make peace with the Ottomans with the assistance of Poland.
 Sigismund left Transylvania for Poland in June.
 His marriage with Maria Christierna was declared invalid in Rome in August.

 Andrew Báthory lost his throne and his life fighting against Michael the Brave and his Székely allies in autumn.
 Michael the Brave administered Transylvania as Rudolph II's governor, but his rule was unpopular among the noblemen, especially because of the pillaging raids made by his unpaid soldiers.
 As early as 9 February 1600 Sigismund announced that he was ready to return to Transylvania.
 Moses Székely, a commander-in-chief during Michael the Brave's campaign against Moldavia in May, deserted Michael and came to Poland to meet Sigismund.